 Get Help Paying for a Medical Alert System

 If you need a medical alert system but aren’t sure you can afford it, there are a few resources that may reduce the cost.

-Those with Medicaid and Medicare; Medicaid may pay for your medical alert system, depending on the state you live in and your device.
-Your medical alert system provider or Medicaid office can help you find out about coverage.
+Medicaid may pay for your medical alert system, depending on the state you live in and your device.
+Your medical alert system provider or Medicaid office can help you find out more.